Oyinlola-Kayode/Oyinlola-Kayode/README.md

 ---
 ## 🚀 Projects

-### 💡 Power BI
+###  Power BI

 - **Airbnb Sales Insights (2011–2020)** [View Project](https://github.com/Oyinlola-Kayode/Airbnb-Sales-Insights)
 An in-depth analysis of Airbnb listings across the U.S. from 2011 to 2020 using **Power BI**.
-The project involved data cleaning, star-schema modeling, and 40+ DAX measures to reveal pricing signals, host behavior, revenue potential, and demand trends through interactive dashboards. 🏡
+The project involved data cleaning, star-schema modeling, and 40+ DAX measures to reveal pricing signals, host behavior, revenue potential, and demand trends through interactive dashboards.

 - **BMW Car Model Sales Analysis** [View Project](https://github.com/Oyinlola-Kayode/BMW-Sales-Analysis)
 A comprehensive sales intelligence report analyzing BMW’s global vehicle performance from 2019 to 2023.
-The project uncovers sales trends, top-performing models, and regional insights using **Power BI**, providing actionable findings to support strategic decision-making and market growth. 🚗
+The project uncovers sales trends, top-performing models, and regional insights using **Power BI**, providing actionable findings to support strategic decision-making and market growth.

 - **Pareto Analysis of Product Sales** [View Project](https://github.com/Oyinlola-Kayode/Pareto-Analysis-of-Product-Sales-Using-Power-BI)
 A Power BI analysis applying the **Pareto principle (80/20 rule)** to identify the top-performing products contributing most to overall sales.
-The project highlights sales concentration patterns, enabling targeted strategies to optimize inventory, marketing, and revenue performance. 🎯
+The project highlights sales concentration patterns, enabling targeted strategies to optimize inventory, marketing, and revenue performance.

 - **Amazon Sales Report** [View Project](https://medium.com/@kayodeoyinloladeborah1540/report-on-amazon-sales-f9165c973e42)
 An analytical report examining **Amazon’s sales data** sourced from Kaggle, focusing on product categories, sales channels, and emerging sales trends.
-The project leverages **Power BI** for visualization to uncover insights that can improve sales strategies, streamline operations, and enhance customer satisfaction. 📦
+The project leverages **Power BI** for visualization to uncover insights that can improve sales strategies, streamline operations, and enhance customer satisfaction.

 ---
-### 🧩 Power BI + SQL
+### Power BI + SQL

 - **Parch and Posey SQL + Power BI Analysis** [View Project](https://github.com/Oyinlola-Kayode/parch-and-posey-sql-powerbi-analysis)
 This project analyzes **sales and customer engagement data** from Parch and Posey using **PostgreSQL** for querying and **Power BI** for visualization.
-Insights derived from SQL queries were transformed into interactive dashboards that highlight sales performance, order trends, and customer activity across segments. 🧾
+Insights derived from SQL queries were transformed into interactive dashboards that highlight sales performance, order trends, and customer activity across segments.

 ---

-### 🧮 Excel + SQL
+###  Excel + SQL

 - **Mental Health Survey Analysis** [View Project](https://github.com/Oyinlola-Kayode/Mental-Health-Survey-Analysis)
 This project presents a comprehensive analysis of **mental health survey data** sourced from Kaggle.
 It explores respondents’ experiences, workplace dynamics, diagnosis rates, and treatment status.
 Insights were communicated through an interactive **Excel dashboard** leveraging **Power Query, PivotTables, DAX, slicers, and VBA scripting**.
-The analysis spans **2016–2019**, revealing key mental health patterns across demographics. 🧠
+The analysis spans **2016–2019**, revealing key mental health patterns across demographics.

 ---

-### 📊 Excel
+###  Excel

-- **AI Job Threat Index Analysis**
+- **AI Job Threat Index Analysis** [View Project](https://github.com/Oyinlola-Kayode/AI-JOB-THREAT-INDEX-ANALYSIS)
 The **AI Job Threat Index Analysis** examines how **artificial intelligence (AI)** impacts a wide array of job roles across different industries.
-It explores the extent to which AI automates tasks and how this automation varies by domain—helping organizations plan for workforce evolution in the age of AI. 🤖
+It explores the extent to which AI automates tasks and how this automation varies by domain—helping organizations plan for workforce evolution in the age of AI.